Introduction to legal privilege

 - When and who can assert?
 PII can be asserted at any stage of court proceedings or in administrative investigations.
 It may be asserted by a party, the State, or by the court itself, and it cannot be waived at will.

 - Statutory formulation?
-Whilst a statutory formulation of PII exists in section 130 of both the (Cth) and the (Vic), courts have supported the proposition there is no discernible difference in the test for PII to be applied under the common law and statutory regimes.20
+Whilst a statutory formulation of PII exists in section 130 of both the Evidence Act (Cth) and the Evidence Act (Vic), courts have supported the proposition there is no discernible difference in the test for PII to be applied under the common law and statutory regimes.20

 - The test for PII is a balancing exercise between two public interests: the public interest in the confidentiality of 'matters of State', and the public interest in admitting the document into evidence.21